 Pictured: New subsidence-proofed bay windows crafted and fitted by our stonemasons.
 Left: The new double bay window.
 Right: A hand carved stone detail from the window.
 Ivanhoe Road, Peckham, London

 The London Stonemasonry company have years of experience in repairing and rebuilding bay windows damaged by subsidence.
+If your property’s bay window is pulling away from your house, we can help.

 A new double bay window for a Victorian terrace damaged by subsidence